FitnessDB/exercise-animation-dataset/README.md

 * Equipment information
 * Step-by-step instructions
 * Easy integration into mobile and web apps
 ---

-# Pricing Options
+# Dataset Packages

-FitnessDB is available in two versions depending on your needs.
+Two dataset packages are available depending on the size of your project.

-### Starter Dataset (300+ Exercises)
+## Starter Package (300 Exercises)

 Perfect for smaller projects or developers who want a lightweight exercise library.